 The offline image reconstructionslsImageReconstruction is not part of the package anymore.
-The code is still available doing
+The code is still available doing git clone git@git.psi.ch:sls_detectors_software/sls_image_reconstruction.git slsImageReconstruction.

-Three possible conversions are possible: into cbf, hdf5 and root format.
+Two possible conversions are possible: into cbf format or hdf5 format.
 The detector writes 4 raw files per receiver.
 An offline image reconstruction executable has been written to collate the possible files together and produce output files.
 By default an interpolation between the values of the large pixels is performed.
 Gap pixels between modules are also inserted.